Azzam-Alhussain/FPGA-QHAR/README.md

 ### HW/SW training & implementation

 - `PyTorch` folder for training.
-- `Hardware` folder for the synthesis of the accelerator.
+- `HLS` folder for the synthesis of the accelerator.
-- `Hardware/Pynq/` folder for deployment on xilinx SOC-FPGAs having pynq linux.
+- `PYNQ_Hardware` folder for deployment on xilinx SOC-FPGAs having pynq linux.

 ## License